HugoGresse/react-native-issue-30277/PATCH-react-native-image-crop-picker.md

         private final PickerModule30277Workaround mPickerModule30277Workaround = new PickerModule30277Workaround();

-        /**
-         * Returns the name of the main component registered from JavaScript.
-This is used to schedule
-         * rendering of the component.
-         */
-        @Override
-        protected String getMainComponentName() {
-            return "threeZeroTwoSevenSeven";
-        }

         @Override
         public void onActivityResult(int requestCode, int resultCode, Intent data) {
             super.onActivityResult(requestCode, resultCode, data);